 This is not a drill.

 This is not some political ploy created to make lots of money or get anyone voted out of office.

 This is the real deal.

-The World Health Organisation, who are not known for being panicked, have declared this is a world wide problem that needs proactive handling.
+The World Health Organization, who are not known for being panicked, have declared this is a worldwide problem that needs proactive handling.
 The measures with which it will be handled are up to each country, so if countries are struggling to find approaches that work, how are families split over several houses going to manage?